 Top 10 in Thailand

-We recently spent 7 months traveling across South East Asia and a little over 2 months of that was spent in Thailand.
+We love writing about Southeast Asia in the Flashpacker Chronicles and no country is closer to our hearts than Thailand.
+We recently spent over 2 months in Thailand as part of a 7 month trip across Southeast Asia.
 We loved the country and the people, and although 2 months isn’t nearly enough time to truly experience the whole country we were fortunate to see a lot of it.
 Here are our top 10 in Thailand.

 10. BKK - Bangkok Suvarnabhumi International Airport

 Despite multiple visits (including one sleepover) to Singapore’s world famous airport we loved Bangkok’s main airport; Suvarnabhumi.
 If you’re only flying discount carriers you probably won't get a chance to see it but we were extremely impressed with how modern, clean, and efficient it was.
 It’s easy to get to and from the city using the clean, air conditioned subway system at BKK.
 Whereas at DMK, the smaller airport, you’ll need to take a bus then a subway to get to the city.
 We visited a couple different lounges and they were among the best we’ve experienced in the world (and far better than the 3 we tried in Singapore).

 9. Pier 21 Food Court at Terminal 21 Mall

 It certainly doesn't compare to some of the local street food and restaurants you can find in Thailand but every time we were in Bangkok, stopping in at the famous Terminal 21 food court felt like coming home.
 Its huge, extremely inexpensive (we’re told the government makes them keep the prices down), and the perfect place to try every Thai dish you can imagine because worst case, you’re only out a dollar or two if you don’t like it.